Nomenclature & Editorial Style Guide

 Examples:

-• Susan Smith, MD, WashU Medicine neurologist …
+• Susan Smith, MD, a WashU Medicine radiation oncologist …

 General references to groups of physicians and/or clinical providers within WashU Medicine should be referenced as WashU Medicine physicians or specialists.